meditations for mom

 You didn’t know if it was going to work out, but boy did it.
 What do you think is the appeal?

-Krimitsos: Within the podcasting space, surprisingly, there were actually no meditation podcasts for women.
+Krimitsos: Within the podcasting space in 2018, there were surprisingly few meditation podcasts for women.

 And the last piece is that the meditations themselves are not like your typical meditations.
 I humbly pride myself on being a really impactful writer who’s writing these scripts to be something meaningful for women, to share messages with women that can help them really connect to themselves and see that they can totally surrender and be confident in who they are and make decisions for themselves for their lives.